aer0ss/aerofs/docs/engineering/requirements/aeroim-beta.md

 10. Tag someone.
 11. **Know who has AeroIM open at the time.**
 12. Lnow who is part of a group conversation.
-13. **Know if someone was invited into a group.**
+13. **Know if someone joined or was added to a group.**
-14. **Know if someone joined a public group.**
 14. **Know if someone was removed from a group.**
 15. **Know if someone left a group.**
-13. Know the contact's email address.
+16. Know the contact's email address.

 ### Be Notified